Last updated Mar. 14, 2023 by Charles Zemub

-Then sign up for the sites by providing a little information about yourself, including contact info, past, references, previous house-sits completed, etc.).
+Then sign up for the sites by providing information about yourself, including contact info, past references, previous house-sits completed, etc.).

 Next, please create a profile page with pictures so homeowners can see who they’re dealing with before agreeing to have someone live on their property.

 Finally, please fill out all documents, such as insurance papers, because many homeowners will require them before letting anyone stay at their residence.

 A room swap is a great way to save money on your next vacation.